gorillalabs/sparkling/README.md

 # Release Notes

 ### 1.2.3 - more developer friendly
  * added @/deref support for broadcasts Making it easier to work with broadcasts by using Clojure mechanisms.
+This is especially true for unit tests, as you could test without actual broadcasts, but with anything deref-able.
  * added RDD autonaming from fn metadata, eases navigation in SparkUI
+ * added lookup functionality.
+Make sure the key to your Tuples is Serializable (Java serialization), as it will be serialized as part of your task definition, not only as part of your data.
+These are handled differently in Spark.

 ### 1.2.2 - added ```whole-text-files``` in sparkling.core.